OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/ScanMbusChannelsResponse.md

 ## ScanMbusChannelsResponse request

 ### Description
 ScanMbusChannelsResponse returns the result of a [ScanMbusChannels](ScanMbusChannels.md) request.
-The response contains the the M-Bus Short Equipment Identifier (Short ID) attributes (Identification number, Manufacturer identification, Version identification, and Device type identification) from all four channels of a Gateway device.
+The response contains the M-Bus Short Equipment Identifier (Short ID) attributes (Identification number, Manufacturer identification, Version identification, and Device type identification) from all four channels of a Gateway device.

 ### References